Dedked11/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-classes-part-2.md

 Enum classes can have properties and member functions just like normal classes.

-For example, let's say that you are working with HTML and you want to create an enum class that contains some colors.
+For example, let's say you're working with HTML and you want to create an enum class containing some colors.
-You want these colors to each have a property, let's call it `rgb`, that contains their RGB value as a hexadecimal.
+You want each color to have a property, let's call it `rgb`, that contains their RGB value as a hexadecimal.
 When creating the enum constants, you must initialize it with this property:

 ```kotlin